semver/semver/semver.md

 You might, but you don't necessarily have to.
-However, in a world of insanely long cryptographic keys and million-line programs, it is not unreasonable to see the inherent usefulness of infinitely precice versioning.
+However, in a world of insanely long cryptographic keys and million-line programs, it is not unreasonable to see the inherent usefulness of infinitely precise versioning.
 SemVer has never claimed that its goal is to create "short" version numbers.
 Rather, it aims to create useful, consistent version numbers. `SemVer 2.1` is just the latest step in the realization of this goal.
 However, you are allowed to reduce this